When

 - Make sure there is plenty of fresh water available for your pet

-- If your pet is older, overweight or brachycephalic (flat faced), take extra care on very hot days it may still be too warm early morning or late evening to take them out without risking heat stroke
+- If your pet is older, overweight or brachycephalic (flat faced), take extra care on very hot days it may still be too warm early morning or late evening to take them out without risking heatstroke

-- If your pet is brachycephalic take extra care that they don’t overheat in warm weather, it doesn’t need to be a very hot day for a brachycephalic pet to get heat stroke it out in the sun
+- It doesn’t need to be a very hot day for a brachycephalic pet to get heat stroke if out in the sun

 - Consider one of the frozen recipes here